Cyclone Namu: Meteorological history

-During the middle of May 1986, the monsoon trough of low pressure became very active, between the island nations of Tuvalu and the Solomon Islands.
-Two depressions subsequently developed within this monsoon trough, with the first going on to become Typhoon Lola in the Northern Hemisphere.
-The second depression developed within the Southern Hemisphere and was first noted by the Fiji Meteorological Service (FMS) during May 15, while it was located about 90 nmi to the north of Malaita in the Solomon Islands.
+Towards the middle of May 1986, two tropical depressions developed within a monsoon trough of low pressure that was located on either side of the equator between the Mariana Islands and the Marshall Islands as well as in between Tuvalu and the Solomon Islands.
+The first of these tropical depression went on to become Typhoon Lola in the Northern Hemisphere, while the second system was first noted by the Fiji Meteorological Service (FMS) during May 15, while it was located about 90 nmi to the north of Malaita in the Solomon Islands.

 During the next day, as the depression moved eastwards, it showed signs of weakening with clouds associated with the system disintegrating.
 However, the system remained in an area favourable for Tropical cyclogenesis, before the system re-intensified and developed two weak feeder bands.
 The United States Joint Typhoon Warning Center (JTWC) subsequently started to issue warnings on the system and designated it as Tropical Cyclone 33P early on May 17, after the depression had developed gale-force winds.
 During that day, the system moved south-westwards and acquired the characteristics of a tropical cyclone, before it was named Namu by the FMS, while it was located about 30 nmi to the north of Sikaiana.

 After being named, the system continued to move south-westwards and continued to intensify, before an eye feature was reported as it passed over Malaita during May 18.
 After Namu had crossed Malaita, the FMS estimated that Namu had developed a small ring of hurricane-force winds, about 20-30 km from the centre.
 They also estimated that the system had peaked with 10-minute sustained wind speeds of 80 kn, which made it a Category 3 severe tropical cyclone on the Australian tropical cyclone intensity scale.
 At around this time, the JTWC estimated that Namu had peaked with 1-minute sustained wind speeds of 85 kn, which made it equivalent to a Category 2 hurricane on the Saffir-Simpson hurricane wind scale.
 The system subsequently crossed Guadalcanal and 160°E where it moved into the Australian region during May 19, where a broad and ragged eye became visible in satellite imagery but quickly became obscured by high cloud.
 Namu subsequently came under the influence of high level westerly winds, which steered the system on a south-easterly track and back into the South Pacific basin.
 After it moved back into the South Pacific basin, Namu accelerated towards southern Vanuatu and rapidly weakened into a depression, as cold air from the subtropics wrapped into the system.
 Namu subsequently dissipated during May 22, after it had merged into an eastwards moving trough of low pressure near south-eastern Vanuatu.